-JOHN DILLINGER DEATH MASK, ORIGINAL BALTIMORE NEWS NEWSPAPER WITH FRONT PAGE HEADLINE OF HIM SEEN IN CHICAGO WITH WOMAN, AND COPY OF THE FEDERAL BUREAU OF INVESTIGATION REPORTS REGARDING THE DEATH MASK CREATION
+JOHN DILLINGER DEATH MASK AND COPIES OF THE FEDERAL BUREAU OF INVESTIGATION REPORTS REGARDING THE DEATH MASK CREATION

 JOHN DILLINGER DEATH MASK OF FAMOUS AMERICAN BANK ROBBER AND GANGSTER,

 taken from Dillinger's face as he lay in the Cook County Morgue, July 22-23,

 1934, 10 x 5.75, hairline crack at bottom edge and chip at hairline, otherwise in fine condition.
 Hook

 in the back for removal from mold.
 Also

 included is a 13 page copy of the Federal